technomancy/emacs-starter-kit/README.markdown

 The Starter Kit should provide a saner set of defaults than you get normally with Emacs.
 It was originally intended for beginners, but it should provide a reasonable working environment for anyone using Emacs for dynamic languages.
-It also bundles a number of useful libraries that are not distributed with Emacs for various reasons.

-The latest version is at http://github.com/technomancy/emacs-starter-kit/
+The latest version is at http://github.com/technomancy/emacs-starter-kit

 ## Learning